Tuesday, 22 July 2025

 Klein here judiciously glossed over her own therapeutic needs of the time.
 Since 1908 she sought contemporary fashionable "cures" for her nerves, depressions, bladder problems, and post-natal conditions.
 Klein needed regular periods away from her children in order to rest and recover.
 It was following the birth of her third child that she turned to Ferenczi for analysis in 1914.
 Klein didn't have to travel.
 She happened to be at the right place at the right time to benefit from five years of therapy with him.
 Even then five years of psychoanalysis was a long-term treatment, compared with the much briefer treatments of the first generation hysterics or Freuds impromptu, ad hoc, training analyses.

 Alongside his passion for healing analytic incurables, two further factors pushed the Hungarian analyst's experiments in mutual analysis and other techniques.
-Suspicions began to circulate amongst psychoanalytic communities after 1918 that eventually shook the foundations of Freud's psychoanalytic cure One was an anxiety that freudian sublimation had become less effective or even completely useless.
+Suspicions began to circulate amongst analytic communities after 1918 that eventually shook the foundations of Freud's psychoanalytic cure One was an anxiety that freudian sublimation had become less effective or even completely useless.
 Freud witnessed many of his earliest clients surrender or forget their neurotic tangles when they found some demanding social role.
 Anna O. for instance, who invented psychoanalysis along with Breuer and Freud, eventually became a pioneer in women's social work.
 After 1918 this form of sublimation seemed less attractive, particularly to women.

-Another worry had an equally dramatic impact on psychoanalysts.
+Another worry had an equally dramatic impact.
 This was the rumour that psychoanalytic "interpretation" had become less effective in clinics.
 Analysts of course continued interpreting the dreams, words, behaviours, and even the transferences of their patients; yet sadly these interpretations often led to no corresponding "mutative response" from clients.
 In other words patients remained stubbornly neurotic, however hard or frequently analysts might attempt to interpret their dreams, behaviours, or transferences.

 Many post-Freudian developments occurring during the inter-war years originated to address the apparent failures of both sublimation and interpretation.
 Correspondingly, what was originally designed to be a quick cure, analogous to a few modern counselling sessions, became progressively longer; lasting years instead of weeks or months.
 The costs of analytic listening inflated in tandem.
 This is the sitz-im-leben for all Ferenczi's work: his restless experiments with technique and frequent theoretical revisionism, though he was certainly not the only one to harbour doubts about the effectiveness cure.
 Whereas debates about the effectiveness of psychoanalytic treatment and techniques were largely undercover, confined to internal debates, Ferenzci boldly went public with his doubts, struggles, and continuing efforts to revise and reinvent psychoanalytic treatment for new generations.

-Ferenzci himself acknowledged mutual analysis to be exhausting and demanding.
-He did not recommend it as a "technique" available to all clinicians.
-Rather it was an exceptional adaptation forced upon him by a set of particular circumstances.
-He openly admitted learning from this adaptation, but it was a costly process that ultimately failed.
 During the final years of his life Ferenczi was battling with pernicious anaemia that eventually forced him to abandon his clinic.
 When the eight year enterprise with RN (Elizabeth Severn) finally ceased, she moved to Paris in a distressed state to receive alternative support from her daughter Margaret, a dancer.
-Eventually Elizabeth moved to London and practised as a therapist there, whilst remaining determinedly aloof from all psychoanalytic groups and organisations there.
-Had she wished to practice as what was then called "a lay analyst" there were more opportunities available for that in London than in her native USA where the psychoanalytic profession had become closed to all but medics.
-As her daughter once acknowledged, Elizabeth was always a one woman band who had very limited tolerance for colleagues.
+Eventually Elizabeth moved to London and practised therapy there, whilst remaining determinedly aloof from all psychoanalytic groups and organisation in the capital city of Great Britain.
+Had she wished to practice as what was then called "a lay analyst" there were more opportunities available in London than in her native USA where the psychoanalytic profession had become restricted to all but medics.
+But as her daughter once acknowledged, Elizabeth was always a one woman band who had very limited tolerance for colleagues.

 For Debate